-RIC Campus Ministries serves individuals from all religious backgrounds and celebrates this spiritual diversity.
-The office sponsors an alternative Spring Break each year along with numerous other programs and activities.
+RIC's Interfaith Center serves individuals from all religious backgrounds and celebrates this spiritual diversity.
+The office sponsors a number of programs and activities.

 Our Africana Studies Program, established in 1972, is one of the oldest Black Studies programs in the New England area.
 The program offers a trans-disciplinary curriculum in the arts, humanities, and social/behavioral sciences.
 The program offers a myriad of cross-cultural courses that focus on sociological, historical, political, literary, religious, and artistic themes.
 Or, explore our Gender and Women's Studies major in which students gain an understanding of and respect for difference in their lives as they encounter issues of gender, age, ability, class, ethnicity, race, religion, sexual orientation, and national origin in the classroom and in their curriculum.